minimallinux/wp-info-bar/README.md

 Insert html code in to header.php and adjust to suit.
 Has a utility nav menu on left for extra items.
 Social icons on right and contact info in middle. (still in the right section) Can be used for any theme.
+Gets info bar set up and allow for a bit of tweaking.
 Basic styles attached.
 See screenshot.

 ## App Info